15101538237ren/Epigenetics/README.md

 ![Figure 2](https://github.com/Read-Lab-UCI/Epigenetics/blob/main/Figures/Fig2.png)

+Figure 2.
+Stable silencing of promoter regions requires recruitment of repressive transcription factors, which direct the recruitment of the chromatin remodeller LSH, linker histone H1, heterochromatin protein 1 (HP1), H3K9 methyltransferases (the G9A–GLP complex is shown) and /de novo/ DNA methyltransferases, frequently in that order.
+At germline gene promoters, DNMT3B is more directly involved in gene silencing than at other genes and acts downstream of transcriptional repressors (E2F6 is shown).
+(Figure from  Fig1b of Smith, Z. D., & Meissner, A at al 2013) [1]

 Repressed promoters, particularly those of lower CpG density, acquire DNA methylation during develop­ment.
 The requirement of both H3K9 methylation and DNA methylation for complete, stable promoter silencing suggests a model in which H3K9 methylation initiates heterochromatin formation and DNA methylation ensures long­term silencing [51].
 (See Figure 2).

 * Targeting: TFs such as RAR(retinoic­acid­response nuclear recep­tors) in the context of embryonic stem cell (ESC) differentiation often participate in proper targeting [44].